Community Economic Volunteer

 Additional Language Information

 Volunteers are assigned to both rural communities and small towns.
 Living conditions and transportation problems can be physically demanding.
-You will have to use the available transportation existing in your community (in most cases this includes regular or semi-regular service by pick-up trucks, vans, collective taxis, and motorcycle taxis).
+You will have to use the available transportation existing in your community (in most cases this includes regular or semi-regular service by pick-up trucks, vans, and/or collective taxis).
 In some cases you may have to walk long distances to work engagements.
 Houses usually have corrugated steel roofs, walls of wood or cement block, and cement floors.
 They may or may not have amenities such as running water, electricity, or reliable phone service.
-Many communities have phone service within the community, although there are situations where Volunteers have to travel to access service.
+Most communities have phone service within the community, although there are situations where Volunteers have to travel up to an hour to access service.
 Although some communities have electricity, a great many do not, and in all cases, power outages are common.
 Many of these communities are located along the Dominican-Haitian border, with more challenging living conditions.

 Learn more about the Volunteer experience in Dominican Republic: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.